 description of esomps

 Recently there has been an increase in the use of fixed satellite service networks by Earth stations mounted on mobile platforms to provide telecommunications services to aircraft, ships, trains and other vehicles using both the C- and Ku-band.
 As the demand for these systems evolves, service providers will turn to new FSS bands to meet this growing need.

-Advances in satellite antenna technology, particularly the development of 3-axis stabilized antennas capable of maintaining a high degree of pointing accuracy even on rapidly moving platforms, have allowed the development of mobile Earth stations with very stable pointing characteristics When properly managed and controlled, the technical characteristics of these mobile Earth stations are indistinguishable from fixed Earth stations when viewed from an interference perspective.WRC-03 adopted technical, operational and regulatory provisions for aeronautical mobile satellite service (AMSS) systems and Earth stations on-board vessels (ESVs) to allow these systems to operate in FSS frequencies in the C- and Ku-bands.
+Advances in satellite antenna technology, particularly the development of 3-axis stabilized antennas capable of maintaining a high degree of pointing accuracy even on rapidly moving platforms, have already allowed the development of mobile Earth stations with very stable pointing characteristics- [[The pointing accuracy performance of systems currently either in production or under development for use in Ka-band is equal to or better than that currently achieved by orand-band platforms.]].
+These mobile Earth stations are designed to operate in the same interference environment and comply with same regulatory constraints as typical uncoordinated FSS Earth stations.

+[[WRC-03 adopted technical, operational and regulatory provisions for aeronautical mobile satellite service (AMSS) systems and Earth stations on-board vessels (ESVs) to allow these systems to operate in FSS frequencies in the C- and Ku-bands.
 Since 2003, numerous networks have been operating successfully under these provisions.

-The Earth stations on mobile platforms contemplated for the Ka-band are similar to those contemplated in the Ku-band..Need for Access to the 27.5-30.0 GHz and 17.3-20.2 GHz bands in portions of the bands that are identified for uncoordinated FSS
+The Earth stations on mobile platforms for GSO systems contemplated for the Ka-band are similar to those contemplated in the Ku-band., but this will not be the case for non-GSO systems]]

+NOTE: The drafting group could not come to agreement on the preceding bracketed text.

+Need for Access by gso esomps to portions of the 27.5-30.0 GHz and 17.3-20.2 GHz bands that are identified for uncoordinated FSS

 The ECC Report on the use of the frequency bands 27.5-30.0 GHz and 17.3-20.2 GHz by satellite networks identified a number of reasons, listed below, why some satellite operators and service providers are moving from Ku-band to Ka-band.
-In fact, some of the reasons such as the ability to use smaller user terminals are much more important to the mobile markets served by ESOMPs where the size and weight of the user antenna is a critical consideration.
+In fact, some of the reasons, such as the ability to use smaller user terminals, are much more important to the mobile markets served by ESOMPs, where the size and weight of the user antenna is a critical consideration.

+Great spectrum efficiency due to the use of narrow spot beams;

+Better individual coverage and higher gain compared to lower frequency bands;

+Smaller user terminal size due to higher satellite EIRP and G/T;

+Improved spectrum efficiency;

+Higher system capacity

+Greater amount of spectrum available for FSS systems

 Unlike the consumer broadband market, users on mobile platforms such as aircraft, ships, trains and other vehicles often have no other alternative for broadband access besides satellites.
 In Europe, for example, while studies are underway to identify spectrum for broadband Air-to-Ground communications, no such spectrum currently is available to the aeronautical community.
 Similarly, even ships in inland waterways are often beyond the reach of terrestrial wireless networks.